RichLlew182/readme-generator/output/README.md

 ## Usage

-N/A
+use it like this

 ## License

-Distributed under the Apache 2.0 License.
-Click [here](https://opensource.org/licenses/Apache-2.0) for more information.
+Distributed under the BSD 3-Clause License License.
+Click [here](https://opensource.org/licenses/BSD-3-Clause) for more information.

 ## Contributing